 You can use all parts of this plant to reap its health benefits, and you can even consume them raw.
 Alternatively, you can also find Tribulus terrestris supplements online.
 They are usually in pill form.
 One cup of tea or one pill a day may be enough to prevent kidney stones.

 Although it may seem counterintuitive that increased calcium consumption can help with kidney stones, studies have found that this mineral can do just that by preventing this condition in the first place.
 The research has shown that higher dietary calcium is independently associated with a lower kidney stone risk.
 On the other hand, calcium-containing supplements are linked to an increased risk of kidney stones.
 Since dietary calcium binds with oxalate, our kidneys don’t need to pass it through our system.

 The recommended daily intake of this mineral is 1,000 milligrams a day for most adults.
 However, women over 50 and everyone over 70 need approximately 1200 mg per day.

 18. Marshmallow Root

-Like many other herbs on this list, marshmallow root is a natural diuretic, which means it can increase our urine production and help getting rid of smaller kidney stones in the process.
-It also has strong anti-inflammatory qualities and can protect our urinary and digestive tract.
-You can find it in the form of a tea, extracts, tinctures, and capsules.
+Like many other herbs on this list, marshmallow root is a natural diuretic, which means it can increase our urine production and help getting rid of smaller kidney stones.
+It also has strong anti-inflammatory features and can protect our urinary and digestive tract.
+You can find it in the form of tea, extracts, tinctures, and capsules.

 19. Aloe Vera